 13 Jan – 5 Feb 2023

 Celebrate the Year of the Water Rabbit with 100,000 marine creatures at the aquarium.
 You’ll get to discover eight auspicious animals including the foxface rabbitfish and learn about their traits on the Trail of Fortune.
 Also, the country’s only underwater dragon dance is back after a three-year hiatus!
 Plus, Ru Yi the mermaid will share stories at the Underwater Tales session, and you can meet and greet Manta mascots dressed in their festive finest.

 Spring in the Sea, S.E.A.
 Aquarium, Resorts World Singapore, 8 Sentosa Gateway, Sentosa Island, Singapore 098269

-Leap into Fun, Universal Studios Singapore, 8 Sentosa Gateway, Singapore 098269
+Hop into Fun at Universal Studios Singapore, 8 Sentosa Gateway, Singapore 098269

-Have a roaring in the Year of the Tiger at these fun-filled Chinese New Year events in Singapore.
+Have a bountiful Year of the Rabbit at these fun-filled Chinese New Year events in Singapore!